Bhatnagar International School

 Bhatnagar International School, Vasant Kunj is a private school located in sector B, Pocket 10, Vasant Kunj, India.
 It was founded by Dr. V.K Bhatnagar in 1990.
 The school has several other branches including Bhatnagar International School, Paschim Vihar, Manav Sthali School, New Rajender Nagar.
 It is affiliated with CBSE.
-The principal of the school is Mrs. Shilpa Bhatnagar.
+The principal of the school is Shilpa Bhatnagar.

 The school was recognised with an International School Award by the British Council in 2021.
+The school has been recognized in the Top 1000 Schools of India but is not much popular in the area due to lack of sanitation facilities.